Sector14/acorn-electron-core/sdcard/readme.txt

 Entering of Basic programs should work.
 If you find any exceptions to that, please send me a minimal program example that illustrates the issue.

-This is a work in progress and missing a few features:
+Loading of games is also supported although see the Virtual Cassette section for file format/usage.

+The notable missing features are:

+  - Save support.
-  - Cassette saving, FFwd, Rwnd, position counter.
+  - FFwd, Rwnd, current tape position counter.
-  - Sound
+  - Sound.
+  - Any kind of expansion (plus 1 etc)

 ## Virtual Cassette Interface